LeoNiedermeier/LeoNiedermeier.github.io/_docs/angular/unsubscribing_from_subscription.md

 The need for unsubscribing depends on

-* Lifetime of Objects: If the subscriber has a shorter lifetime as the `Observable`, then unsubscribe
+* Lifetime of objects: If the subscriber has a shorter lifetime as the `Observable`, then unsubscribe
 * Infiniteness of sequence: If the `Observable` produces a finite sequence and calls `complete` or `error`, no need for unsubscribe

 ## Solution